-As a maker, the action of my hand can track the memory or energy of an experience through illusive rhythms generated by form, positive and negative shapes, and building process marks.
-This unpredictability prevents a sense of austerity and instead gives the work an unassuming, but active sensibility.
-This can inspire a sensory response, visually and tactilely, offering a sense of pleasure, visually and conceptually, both for me as the maker and for the user.
-Instead of a lasting feeling of happiness, this state provides momentary relief and a feeling of delight – a temporary sensation, almost, but not quite tangible or definable.
+The action of my hand can track the memory or energy of an experience through illusive rhythms generated by positive and negative shapes, to build & process forms and marks.
+This can inspire a sensory response, visually and tactilely, offering a sense of pleasure, visually and conceptually – both for me as the maker and for the user.
+This state provides momentary relief and a feeling of delight – a temporary sensation, almost, but not quite tangible or definable.
 At its best, it is a lively sensation made seductive by its fleetingness.
 Each piece physically and conceptually records an animate sensibility derived from my experience.
 This record is the catalyst for a call and response relationship that exists between maker, object, and user.